gcanti/tcomb/docs/GUIDE.md

 Solution.
 Use runtime type introspection to define a general reviver.

 **Disclaimer**.
-This is just an example, it doesn't mean to be complete.
+This is just an example, it doesn't mean to be complete (for a complete implementation see the `lib/fromJSON` module).

 ```js
 import _ from 'lodash';